 There are two options for cancelling a flight ticket from Wizz Air.
 Cancelling the reservation up to 14 days before departure is possible by submitting a claim or calling the Wizz Air Call Canter.
 You will have to pay a cancellation fee of € 60.00, but you will be able to receive a refund.
 The same methods are useful to cancel the reservation within 14 days before the flight – you will receive a full refund after paying the fee for other services and the Seat Protection Fee of € 80.00.

-WIZZ services to make travelling with kids more comfortable:
+WIZZ services to make traveling with kids more comfortable:

 The airline offers extra attention to disabled and reduced-mobility passengers and to passengers with special needs.
 In line with Regulation (EC) No 1107/2006, a wide range of facilities for disabled and reduced mobility passengers at airports can be provided, if the airline is informed about the situation at least 48 hours before the scheduled departure time.
 Passengers are considered disabled when their physical, medical or mental condition requires individual attention (on embarking and disembarking, during flight, in an emergency evacuation, during ground handling) that is not normally extended to other passengers.